-Even though Covid19 seems like it has quiet down a bit and we are the brink of finding a successful vaccine, people are still afraid to commute and go to office.
+Even though the spread of Covid19 seems to have reduced a bit and we are on the brink of finding a successful vaccine, people are still afraid to commute and go to the office.
 Sensing this sentiment, many companies allow their employees to work from home ensuring the safety of their employees.
-While Work from home might seem like a boon, it does comes with its shortfalls as well.
-Like managing kids successfully while you hustle with your work at home.
+While Work from home might seem like a boon, it does come with its shortfalls such as managing your kids while you hustle with your work at home.

 Get Creative With Your Schedule

-With that being said, one of the greatest benefits of working from home is flexibility, whether you are your own boss or you work for a company.
-If your son or daughter is pestering you to play with them outside, it’s okay to set your assignments aside for a shortwhile and join them.
-You can catch up on work later when your kids have settled down.
+With that being said, whether you are your own boss or you work for a company, one of the greatest benefits of working from home is flexibility.
+If your son or daughter is pestering you to play with them outside, it’s okay to set your assignments aside for a short while and join them.
+You can resume your work later when your kids have settled down.

 Make Good use of your Kids’ Naptime